Prerequisites

 - Codex

-Beyond the four clients above, the Enrichley MCP server has been validated against these additional MCP-compatible clients.
+Beyond the clients above, the Enrichley MCP server has been validated against these additional MCP-compatible clients.
 Pick your client below for setup details.Amazon Q Developer CLI

 Amazon Q Developer CLI